jonnyabrams/bookface-2.0/README.md

 This is a sequel to my previous [Bookface](https://github.com/jonnyabrams/bookface), which used the MERN stack (without TypeScript) and Redux for state management.

+With more time I would like to implement some of the non-functioning features such as the searchbar, the stories component and the 'Latest Activities' and 'Online Friends' sections.

 ---

 ## Video Demo